-The fact is that very few customers register their appliance under the current voluntary system, and that includes many of us in this place.
+The fact is that very few customers register their appliances under the current voluntary system, and that includes many of us in this place.
 I did a simple straw poll among colleagues last week, and found that not one single person could say, hand on heart, that they had registered every appliance that they had ever bought with the manufacturer.
 Hon.
 Members know the scenario; we take the registration card home with every intention of filling it out and sending it off, but we never do.
 Compulsory registration would deal with lethargy at a stroke.
 It would also deal with the fact that some people are put off from registering their goods because they worry about their privacy.
 People have bitter experiences of handing over contact details and then being bombarded with telephone sales pitches or requests to take part in umpteen bogus household surveys.
-My Bill deals with that by making it a requirement that the details contained in the registration documents can be used only for recall purposes, meaning no marketing and no customer loyalty information and nothing would be given to the manufacturer unless there was a recall.
+My Bill deals with that by making it a requirement that the details contained in the registration documents can be used only for recall purposes, meaning no marketing and no customer loyalty information, and nothing would be given to the manufacturer unless there was a recall.

 We do give our details to retailers already, however, because we usually need to arrange the delivery of bulky goods.
 In the case of online purchases, we always give our details to a manufacturer, so all that really needs to happen is for information to be collected systematically and provided to a manufacturer if there is a recall.
-We need a body to hold the information centrally, of course, and to provide oversight, and I am open to discussions around who that could be.
+We need a body to hold the information centrally, of course, and to provide oversight, and I am open to discussions about who that could be.
 Currently, electrical goods recalls are the responsibility of a local authority, and they are not dealt with by a centralised body, because no such body—something like the Food Standards Agency—exists in the UK.
 However, it could be a role for the new Office for Product Safety and Standards, which is set up to deliver consumer protection.
 But that can be discussed.

 My Bill would cover white goods, so we are talking about washing machines, tumble dryers, fridges and freezers, cookers and dishwashers, but I would add microwaves because, although not strictly white goods, they are not wired into a domestic property’s electrics and are not considered to be that portable.
 All such appliances exhibit an increased risk of fire when compared with small appliances such as hair dryers or irons.